Coldmooon/Intrusion-Detection/README.md

 run `./IDOF videofile` to detect in a video file

 # Usage
-This project supports two modes of intrusion detection: `line` and `rectangle`.
+This system supports two modes of intrusion detection: `line` and `rectangle`.

 In the pop-up window, press `R` or `r` will enter the `rectangle` mode.
 Then use your mouse to draw a rectangle.
 IDOF will detect all the objects breaking into this region;

-Press `L` or `l` to switch to the `line drawing` mode.
+Press `L` or `l` to switch to the `line` mode.
 In this case, use the mouse to draw a line and IDOF will detect on the line.

 Press `p` to pause.